 I wrote some notes for anyone implementing Breadth First Search as described on my Tower Defense Pathfinding page.
 However, these notes are out of date.
 See this code instead for both Python and C++ versions.

-The article uses external state for the visited/came_from/distance sets and hash tables.
+The article uses external state for the reached/came_from/distance sets and hash tables.
 An alternative is to use internal state, where the data is kept inside the graph node data structure.
 Why use internal vs external data?
 Although internal is slightly faster (avoids the hash table), external is cleaner, by not modifying the graph data structure when you search.
 It also supports multiple simultaneous searches, whether multithreaded or with coroutines.
-Here’s an example node with an internal visited flag:
+Here’s an example node with an internal reached flag:

 And here’s a sample graph: